DreamGarden: A Designer Assistant for Growing Games from a Single Prompt: Methods

 \paragraph{Code generator}

 The coding submodule is the most general and complex submodule in DreamGarden (see \autoref{fig:code-feedback}).
-It involves the generation of C++ code for Unreal Engine ``Actors''---essentially, general discrete entities within the simulation---and the generation of an initial layout for these actors in the level, which layout is then instantiated via a hard-coded python script inside the editor.
-In general, we observe that code generation models like \cite{Zhao2024CodeGemmaOC, Lozhkov2024StarCoder2A, qwen} are trained on large volumes of C++ code which grant them capabilities in implementing a wide range of functions in Unreal Engine.
-However, these models still require precise prompting and a well-structured system architecture to generate fully functional environments within Unreal.
-In our experiments, we use GPT-4o~\cite{gpt4o} for its speed and versatility.
+It involves the generation of C++ code for Unreal Engine ``Actors''---essentially, general discrete entities within the simulation capable of arbitrary behavior and interactions---and the generation of an initial layout for these actors in the level, which is then instantiated via a hard-coded python script inside the editor.
+While \textit{DreamGarden} is capable of creating single-player games, we mostly restrict it to 0-player simulations, so that it can provide self-contained feedback to itself without the need for a generalist game-playing agent, such as SIMA \cite{raad2024scaling}.

 The task prompt for the coding submodule involves distinct actor and spawner prompts.
-First, the actor prompt is fed to a code-generator LLM, whose system prompt contains some directives on writing C++ actors for Unreal Engine, and lists of all materials and meshes available in the Starter Content directory, as well as a list of any meshes that have already been generated during asset downloading or generation tasks that have already been carried out.
+First, the actor prompt is fed to a code-generator LLM, whose system prompt contains some directives on writing C++ actors for Unreal Engine, and lists of all materials and meshes available in the Starter Content directory, as well as a list of any meshes from asset downloading/generation tasks and code from any previous code generation tasks that have already been carried out.
 A set of complete C++ files are parsed out from this model's output.